How Our Construction Industry Investors Are Prioritizing Mental Health

 Shupe also pointed out that skilled craftspeople are more nomadic than in other industries, regularly traveling to new worksites and only staying there for a few days or weeks.
 In this environment, he said, workers may not feel the same sense of belonging as someone in a more traditional workplace.

-Among other measures, Shupe said Hensel Phelps has been training its on-site safety professionals to also be mental health liaisons, since these professionals have strong relationships with boots-on-the-ground workers.
+Among other measures, Shupe mentioned that Hensel Phelps has been training its on-site safety professionals to also be mental health liaisons since these professionals have strong relationships with boots-on-the-ground workers.
 The company’s “Culture of Care” initiative also regularly provides mental health resources and on-site instruction to its employees.

 McCarthy wins recognition for proactive mental health services